Poujhit/floating_bubbles/README.md

  Performance improvements will be made in the coming updates to make this package more suitable for low end devices.
 If you have any suggestions or ideas, just pull request :)

+ ---

  ## About Me
  - [My Other Works](https://github.com/Poujhit)

  ## Support
  Give a ⭐/👍 if you liked the work!! :)
  Suggestions are Welcome.
-Any issues just open an issue.
+Any issues just open an issue in Github.
 I will reach you as soon as possible.

  ## License
  The Scripts and Documentation in this project are released under the [MIT License](https://github.com/Poujhit/floating_bubbles/blob/master/LICENSE)